oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/jdbc/README.md

 For the full syntax of the program, use "java plsqlJDBC -help".

-**syncJMS**
+**syncJMS** or **syncJMS2**

-This program uses the TimesTen JMS/XLA implementation to process messages:
+These two programs use the TimesTen JMS/XLA implementation to process messages.  synJMS is using Javax JMS for processing JMS/XLA whereas synJMS2 is using Jakarta JMS.
+The functions of these two programs are:

 a) Connects to the database as an XLA user